tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * From [WordPress 4.5](https://make.wordpress.org/core/2016/03/09/comment-changes-in-wordpress-4-5/ "Comment Changes in WordPress 4.5 &#8211; Make WordPress Core"),
   `rel=nofollow` attribute and value pair had no longer be added to relative or same domain links within `comment_content`.
-This change prevents to block "Self Site Request Forgeries" (not Cross Site but a malicious link in the comment field of own site).
+This change prevents to block "Server Side Request Forgeries" (not Cross Site but a malicious link in the comment field of own site).

-* Wordfence makes an ajax request whose action is `wordfence_testAjax` using `wp_remote_post()` and would receive 403 forbidden (it depends on your configuration) when you enable "**Prevent Zero-day Exploit**" at "**Admin ajax/post**".
-It does't affect its functionality because the response code never be verified.

 == Screenshots ==